minlanyu/cs145-site/infra.md

 - **Login to the VM.** right click on the VM in your VM library and select "Connect to SSH".

 ### Machine guidelines
 There are some optional tasks throughout the projects in this course which we will mark as "High-end machine only" tasks.
 These tasks work as expected only if the machine you are running the VM on has a processor that is equivalent to or better than an i7 with a clockrate higher than 2.8 GHz and if you have at least 8 GB of RAM.
+We recommend allowing your VM usage of at least two CPU cores and at least 8 GB of RAM (the higher the better, for both).
 You will not be penalized in any way if you do not complete these tasks due to machine constraints.
 These are purely optional.

 <p><i>Note: Some notes about VMWare were borrowed from the CS 61 offered by Eddie Kohler.</i></p>